Learning to Trim: End-to-End Causal Graph Pruning with Dynamic Anatomical Feature Banks for Medical VQA: Methodology

 \subsection{Causal Trimming (CT) Module}

-With the confounder proxy $\mathbf{B}$ constructed, the next critical step is to execute the causal intervention.
-This requires blocking the spurious information flow from $C$ to the final prediction.
-To achieve this, we design the \textbf{Causal Trimming (CT) Module}, which softly suppresses regional features that are highly correlated with the dataset priors $\mathbf{B}$.
+With the confounder proxy $\mathbf{B}$ constructed, the next critical step is to reduce the confounding effect of $C$ on the final prediction.
+To achieve this, we design the \textbf{Causal Trimming (CT) Module}, which adaptively reweights regional features according to their correlations with the dataset priors $\mathbf{B}$.
 As shown in Fig.~\ref{fig1}, this module operates in three sequential steps:

 \textbf{1.
-Similarity Calculation:} Given the input visual feature map $F_v \in \mathbb{R}^{N \times D}$ (where $N$ is the number of regions/patches), we first compute the Confounder Relevance Score matrix $\mathbf{S} \in \mathbb{R}^{N \times K}$ by measuring the similarity between each image region and the bank prototypes:
+Similarity Calculation:} Given the input visual feature map $F_v \in \mathbb{R}^{N \times D}$ (where $N$ corresponds to the number of patch-level feature tokens extracted by the visual encoder), we first compute the Confounder Relevance Score matrix $\mathbf{S} \in \mathbb{R}^{N \times K}$ by measuring the similarity between each image region and the bank prototypes:

 where $\tau$ is a temperature hyperparameter.
-A high score $\mathbf{S}_{i,k}$ indicates that the $i$-th region strongly resembles a common prototype in the bank, implying it is likely a confounding dataset bias.
+A high score $\mathbf{S}_{i,k}$ indicates that the $i$-th region strongly resembles a common prototype in the bank, implying it is likely associated with dataset-level priors.

 \textbf{2.
 Soft Mask Generation:} To make the trimming process differentiable, we map the relevance scores into a Soft Trimming Mask $\mathcal{M} \in \mathbb{R}^{N \times 1}$.
 We aggregate the scores across all prototypes to determine the total confounding degree of each region: